 Oriental rugs come in many quality levels, from high-end to low-end.
-Sam Presnell, owner of The Rug Gallery, discusses how to spot the differences, and even touches on techniques that may not be spotted to the casual rug buyer.
-Listen or read more to learn about spotting a high-end oriental rug.
+Sam Presnell, owner of The Rug Gallery, discusses how to spot the differences, and even touches on techniques that may not be spotted by the casual rug buyer.
+Listen or read more to learn about how to determine the quality of an Oriental rug.

 Sam Presnell: Hi, John.

 John: Sam, today we’re talking about whether you can tell [if] an Oriental rug is high-end or not.
 What sets a high-end Oriental rug apart from lower-cost Oriental rugs?